alpha951/alpha951/README.md

 ### Hi there 👋

-- 🔭 I’m currently working with MERN stack.
+- 🔭 I’m currently working with Java, Spring, Postgresql and React.Js.
-- 🌱 I’m currently learning about Microservices using Node.Js, MySQL, RabbitMQ etc.
+- 🌱 I’m contributing to Java and JavaScript/TypeScript based project.
+- ✍️ Ocassionally I write on [CodeFlex](https://codeflex.substack.com/).
 - 👯 I’m looking for full time opportunities as a Backend/Fullstack Dev.